 It includes statements and information about our expectations for the future.
 When we discuss our strategy, plans and future financial and operating performance, or other things that have not yet taken place, we are making statements that are considered forward-looking information or forward-looking statements under Canadian securities laws.
-You can read more about forward-looking information starting on page 65.
+You can read more about forward-looking information and forward-looking statements starting on page 58.

 Sometimes we use Non-GAAP financial measures, which are financial terms that do not have a standardized meaning under generally accepted accounting principles.
-Refer to the "Non-GAAP Financial Measures" section on page 44 of our 2022 annual MD&A, which is incorporated by reference herein, available on our profile on SEDAR at www.sedar.com for more information on how we calculate them.
+For more information on how we calculate such measures, refer to the "Non-GAAP Financial Measures and Reconciliations" section on page 32 of our 2023 annual MD&A, which is incorporated by reference herein, available on our profile on SEDAR+ at www.sedarplus.com.